-As we pine for warmer weather, with a deck beneath our feet, we might even feel compelled to venture out in the next 60 days to catch the first hints of the incoming Spring.
+As we often pine to be afloat with a deck beneath our feet, we might even feel compelled to venture out with proper planning.
 If so, the Float Plan, oft spoken of and more often ignored, can be key for you and those closest to you.
+That's what this column is about.